Learn to Count Cards in Blackjack in Fifteen Minutes

 If you don’t like memorizing things, this part might actually be more difficult than the card counting part!
 But, there are some rules of thumb that make it easier, such as “always split aces and 8’s”, and “assume the dealer has a ten as his down card”.

-Note that using this chart will make your money last much longer than wild uneducated play, but it won’t give you an advantage over the house.
-You can only do that by counting cards.
+Note that using Blackjack strategy charts will make your money last much longer than wild uneducated play, but alone it won’t give you an advantage over the house.
+You can only do that by counting cards in addition to memorizing the charts.

 Can I Make Money on This?